-We created the Later Life Audio and Radio Network (LLARN) to highlight older adults’ civic contributions in broadcasting by promoting talk-based audio and radio content created by older adults.
+We created the Later Life Audio and Radio Co-operative (LLARC) to highlight older adults’ civic contributions in broadcasting by promoting talk-based audio and radio content created by older adults.

-This participatory action project brings together older radio producers, age-inclusive radio stations and third sector organisations across England as part of the Later Life Audio and Radio Network co-operative.
+This participatory action project brings together older radio producers, age-inclusive radio stations and third sector organisations across England as part of the Later Life Audio and Radio Co-operative.

 Even though older adults are widely recognised as listeners of radio, it’s predominantly younger voices that dominate the airwaves and older adults are still not commonly perceived as active creators of content.
 However, the media landscape is changing and an increasing number of older adults is making use of digital media technologies to have their voices heard.

 As researchers, we can play a role in breaking down negative stereotypes around age and ageing.
-For Arlind, an Open Lab PhD student and her community partners this meant taking action and creating a new radio network for older content creators - the Later Life Audio and Radio Network (LLARN).
+For Arlind, an Open Lab PhD student and her community partners this meant taking action and creating a new radio network for older content creators - the Later Life Audio and Radio Co-operative (LLARC).

 The network launched with a big radio festival, held over two days at Open Lab in October 2019.
 This festival kickstarted the conversation about ageing and radio production, and provided an exciting new space to debate and innovate.